fcerbell/fcerbell.github.io/_posts/en/2017-04-07-PlayingWithRedisAndGeoQueries.md

 Primary indices are perfect to get the list of specific keys, but it is quite useless.
-I'd like to find specific values depending on fun fields.
+I'd like to find specific values depending on fields.
 Here come the secondary indices.

 Given that the airports have geographic location data, I wanted to play with these.
 I don't want to learn and remember the